-The most common side effects of GAVRETO include: tiredness, decreased levels of body salt (sodium) in the blood, constipation, muscle and joint pain, high blood pressure, decreased levels of calcium in the blood, decreased white blood cell and red blood cell counts, abnormal liver function blood tests, and decreased levels of phosphate in the blood.
+The most common side effects of GAVRETO include: constipation, decreased levels of phosphate in the blood, high blood pressure, decreased levels of calcium in the blood, tiredness, decreased levels of body salt (sodium) in the blood, muscle and joint pain, diarrhea, abnormal liver function blood tests, and decreased white blood cell, red blood cell, and platelet counts.

 GAVRETO may affect fertility in males and females, which may affect your ability to have children.
 Talk to your healthcare provider if this is a concern for you.